strobe-audio/strobe-hub/README.md

   phoenix channel stuff is too complex for my needs.
 Would need solid keepalive/drop detection (see above re receiver behaviour when b-caster drops)
+- [ ] Fix rebuffering of new receivers
+- [ ] No way of getting the currently playing track...
+Should be a method on the zone
+- [ ] Move all source list manipulations into the zone
 - [ ] zones stop when all receievers removed

 **Nice to have:**